BessHung/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 To test if the manufacturing process is consistent across production lots, compute summary statistics for PSI metrics for each lot.
 The variance of the suspension coils must not exceed 100 pounds per square inch.
 #### Result
-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+As we can see from two summary tables, the suspension coils meet the required pounds per square inch (PSI) when all manufacturing lots counted in total (variance = 62.29).
+Individually, lot1 (variance = 0.98) and lot2 (variance = 7.47) are meeting the design specifications with very low PSI.
+However, lot3 (variance = 170.28) does not meet the design specifications.

 ###### Total Summary
 ![](Results/total_summary.png)